perviz822/boeing_737/readme.md

 Contains the api end point /ask to send queries via json, and returns the LLM answer and  referenced pages.

+---

+# Challenges and Solutions

+### **1. Parsing Tables Accurately**

+**Challenge:**

+The tables in the PDF were difficult for the LLM to understand in their raw text form.
+Converting them directly from the PDF often produced messy or incomplete results.

+**How I solved it:**

+* I used GPT-5.1 Vision to read each table from the PDF and convert it into a  **clean CSV file** .
+* Some tables were not extracted perfectly, so I manually reviewed and corrected the CSV files.
+* After cleaning, I converted the CSV files into  **HTML tables** , because the LLM understands the structure and relationships much better when the table is in HTML format.

+**Future improvement:**

+This entire workflow can be automated.

+A vision-based agent could:

+1. Detect all tables on a page
+2. Convert each table to CSV
+3. Allow the user to approve or edit the result
+4. Save the cleaned file automatically

+   This would remove the manual effort currently required.

+---

+### **2. Improving Retrieval Using Document Titles**

+**Challenge:**

+I noticed that sometimes the **title** of a chunk was more informative than the chunk content itself.

+This especially became a problem when the user asked  **multiple questions at once** , because pure semantic similarity didn't always prioritize the most relevant sections.

+**How I solved it:**

+* I added a **custom re-ranking step** to the retrieval pipeline.
+* After pulling the top 20–25 documents by vector similarity, I re-ranked them again based on  **how many query words appear in the document title** .
+* This “title overlap score” is multiplied by a  **weight** , which lets me adjust how strongly it affects the final ranking.

+**Result:**

+This improved accuracy noticeably—especially for multi-part questions or queries where the title carries more meaning than the content.

+The final retrieval pipeline now combines:

+* semantic similarity
+* title overlap score
+* adjustable weighting

+to produce more reliable results.

 # How to run the app